yxjiang/yxjiang.github.io/_posts/2020-12-31-year-end-reading-lists.md

 A memoir written by Disney CEO Bob Iger.
 Bob is not an old-school executive that focus on company's stability.
 Instead, he is a risky seeking person that made multiple bold moves during his career, including the acquire of Pixar, Lucas film, Marvel, and the launching and consolidation of Disney streaming services Disney+/Hulu/ESPN.

-Based on his 40+ year career, he summarized 10 merits that a true leader should have.
+Based on his 40+ year career, Bob summarized 10 merits that a true leader should have.
 Each of the merits is explained with a few real scenarios that he encountered during his career.
 His principles of true leadership are listed as follows:
 - Optimism
 - Courage
 - Focus